gksoriginals/How-to-learn-ML-for-humans/README.md

 - Don't forget to open source or publish your project.

 ## Next steps
-AI/ML is growinf fastly day by day.
+AI/ML is growing fastly day by day.
 Focusing on a particular area of AI after learning and doing the foundational elements would be nice!

 :bulb: Following are some of the interesting areas in AI